jdoughty04/Chessformer/docs/architecture.md

 `SquareLatentEncoder` is a Perceiver-style bottleneck with **65 structured latents**: 64 square-aligned plus 1 global.

 Each Perceiver block runs latent self-attention, cross-attention to the chess context, and an FFN update.
-With `strict_own_square` masking, each square latent primarily reads its own square token, while the global latent aggregates across the full board.
-This preserves square identity throughout.
+With `strict_own_square` masking, each square latent only cross-attends to its corresponding square token from the CSMP, along with the side token.
+Self attention remains global, and the global latent's cross attention is fully connected.
+The own-square masking preserves square identity while allowing some global interaction.

-A second readout, `_structured_policy_square_readout()`, produces 64 policy latents; the shared representation used by both the auxiliary chess heads and the LLM fusion bridge.
+A subsequent readout, `_structured_policy_square_readout()`, produces 64 policy latents; also using strict-own-square masking, this is shared between several auxiliary prediction heads.

 Source: `src/training/chess_fusion_model.py`